Laird

 Previous cam and cam follower variable transmissions have

-varied the speed and/or torque of an output shaft by applying
+varied the speed and/or torque of an output shaft by

-support shaft and relative to the cam follower.
-In a first
+longitudinally along its support shaft and relative to the

-embodiment, the followers remains longitudinally fixed
+cam follower.
+In a first embodiment, the followers remains

-longitudinally displaceable by the reorientation of the
+followers are made longitudinally displaceable by the

 Two embodiments of a control screw having a feedback means

-associated therewith adapted for interrelating the orientation
+associated therewith adapted for interrelating the

-mechanically relates the cam with a nut mounted on the control
+linkage which mechanically relates the cam with a nut

-screw.
-A given displacement of the cam operates to induce a
+mounted on the control screw.
+A given displacement of the

-measured displacement of the control screw.
-A second control
+control screw.
+A second control embodiment makes use of a

-embodiment makes use of a hydraulic flow valve to control
+hydraulic flow valve to control hydraulic pressure to a

-hydraulic pressure to a piston-fitted cylinder to interrelate
+piston-fitted cylinder to interrelate cam displacements with

-cam displacements with a follower contact member
+a follower contact member reorientation.

 Variable speed transmission